 Fête de la Fraise (The Strawberry Festival), Limousin

-In the pretty Limousin town of Beaulieu-sur-Dordogne, the juicy and delicious French strawberry is celebrated for a whole day in May each year.
+Do you have a sweet tooth but love some fresh fruits at the same time?
+In the pretty Limousin town of Beaulieu-sur-Dordogne, the juicy and delicious French strawberry is celebrated for one day each year.
 For this decadent event, several markets are set up in the centre of town for visitors to indulge in every form of Strawberry imaginable, and musicians roam the streets creating that wholesome atmosphere we love so much about festivals.

 Strawberry-themed workshops are held by local chefs, and all kinds of sweet red treats are on offer.
 Kids can both indulge in the sweetness and play in the junior-areas.
 The highlight of the day is usually the making of the giant tart when all the bakers and patissiers in town get together and create an 8-metre wide tart filled with 800 kilograms of fresh berries.
 The same afternoon every visitor at the festival is offered a slice to finish off the day on a sweet note.